Akahug007/CIS30ACourseProject/README.md

-Personal Finance & Savings Goal Reporter
+Personal Finance & Savings Goal Tracker

 Description
   - This is a command-line Python application designed to help users analyze their personal finances.
 The program takes a user's income, expenses, and a savings goal, then calculates their net monthly income and predicts whether they can achieve their savings goal within a specified timeframe.
 The final analysis is compiled into a clean Financial-Report.txt file.